yingx9/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

-The following shows an overview of how components in Syslib work and interact with each other.
+The following diagram shows an overview of how components in Syslib work and interact with each other.

 <img src="images/ComponentDiagram.png" />